thruthesky/easy_packages/easychat/README.md

 - There is only one logic of the chat room and all the chat rooms are considered as a group chat.
 Even if it's a `1:1 chat`, it is considered as `group chat` and the logic goes same as group chat.

 - But why do we need to separate it as a single chat or group chat?
   - When A chats to B, A wants to chat with B alone in 1:1 chat mode.
-    - Then, the app will create a chat room
+The app will create a chat room meant for A and B alone, which is called single chat.
   - And then, some time later, B wants to chat with A in a 1:1 chat mode.
-        - Then, they need to continue the previous chat room.
+Then, they need to continue the previous chat room.
   - If there is only group chat, it will create the chat room over and over again and they cannot resume the previous chat room.
+  - Easy chat uses UIDs of both users to create unique ID for their own private chat room.

 ## Masters